Psychologist Mary Ainsworth devised the Strange Situation procedure to test the quality of an infant's attachment to his mother. This article

 In theory, stress could cause insecure attachment by interfering with a child’s ability to perceive and interpret his mother’s behavior.
 Stress could also make it difficult for a child to select the most appropriate, healthy response to being separated from, and reunited with, her mother (Waters and Valenzuela 1999).
 Environmental stressors—like poor nutrition—may therefore be responsible for high rates of insecure attachment among some populations (like impoverished Chilean children, see below).

-Genetic research has revealed a link between disorganized-insecure attachment and a variant of the dopamine D4 receptor gene (Lakatos et al 2000).
+attachment and the variants of several genes, including the dopamine D4 receptor gene (e.g., Lakatos et al

 In studies recognizing three attachment classifications (secure, avoidant-insecure, and resistant-insecure), about 20% of American infants have been classified as avoidant insecure, 70% as secure, and 10% as resistant-insecure (Ainsworth et al 1978).